Erodotos/Hyperledger-Fabric-Network/README.md

+# NOTE: THIS REPOSITORY IS NO LONGER MAINTAINED HERE.
+IT IS NOW MANAGED BY [Data Management Systems Laboratory (DMSL), CS, UCY](https://github.com/dmsl).
+HOWEVER, AT THE MOMENT IT IS OFFLINE SINCE THERE IS ONGOING WORK, BUT IT WILL BE AVAILABLE SOON.

 # Hyperledger Fabric Test Network

 In this repository you can find instructions on how to build a simple Hyperledger Fabric Network.
 The network consists of 2 Organizations.
 Each Organization has 2 peers.
 The following image illustrates the network formation.